HOUSTON (AP)Kyle Tucker got the fans jumping with a leadoff homer in the second inning. Then he hit a three-run drive in the third.

 Ahead 5-0, the Houston Astros finally were going to win a World Series opener.

-Tucker had gone without an RBI in last year’s six-game Series loss to Atlanta.
+Tucker was held without an RBI in last year’s six-game Series loss to Atlanta.

 He went deep in Game 2 of this year’s AL Division Series against Seattle and put the Astros ahead against Philadelphia when he drove a changeup from Phillies starter Aaron Nola into the right-field seats.

 Then in the third, Tucker capped a seven-pitch at-bat by sending a sinker from Nola soaring into Houston’s bullpen.
-He flipped his bat toward the Astros’ dugout and shouted in glee while rounding the bases.
+He flipped his bat toward the Astros’ dugout and shouted in glee while rounding the bases with the first multi-homer game in a Series opener since Cleveland’s Roberto Perez in 2016.

 Tucker also singled in the eighth, but in the 10th he came up short.
 Realmuto hit an opposite-field drive against Luis Garcia leading off, and the ball went just over the glove of a leaping Tucker at the right-field wall.

-In the bottom half, he came to the plate with one out following Alex Bregman’s double off David Robertson and struck out.
+In the bottom half, Tucker came to the plate with one out following Alex Bregman’s double off David Robertson and struck out.

-Aledmys Diaz hit a game-ending grounder with two on, and the Astros lost Game 1 of the Series, just as they did in 2005, 2017, 2019 and last year.
+Aledmys Diaz hit a game-ending grounder with runners at second and third, and the Astros lost Game 1 of the Series just as they did in 2005, 2017, 2019 and last year.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP-Sport